 The Company's stock compensation program provides for the grant of restricted stock (including performance-based restricted stock), unrestricted stock, stock options and stock appreciation rights.
 A total of 3,476,021 shares were registered for issuance under the 2015 Omnibus Plan.
 On May 12, 2020, the 2015 Omnibus Plan was replaced with the 2020 Omnibus Plan.
-A total of 4,596,271 shares were registered for issuance under the 2015 Omnibus Plans that are cancelled without having been fully exercised or vested are available again for new awards under the 2020 Omnibus Plan.
-The aggregate number of shares available for future grant as of December 31, 2023 and 2022 was 2,376,021 and 2,895,771, respectively.
+A total of 4,596,271 shares were registered for issuance under the 2020 Omnibus Plan.
+Additionally, awards under the 2015 Omnibus Plan that are cancelled without having been fully exercised or vested are available again for new awards under the 2020 Omnibus Plan.
+The aggregate number of shares available for future grant as of December 31, 2024 and 2023 was 1,849,021 and 2,376,021, respectively.

-The 2015 and 2020 Omnibus Plans provide for restrictions which lapse after three years.
+The 2020 Omnibus Plan provides for restrictions which lapse after three years.
 During the restricted period, which is commensurate with each vesting period, the recipient has the right to receive dividends and voting rights for the shares.
 Generally, if a recipient leaves the Company before the end of the restricted period or if performance requirements, if any, are not met, the shares will be forfeited.

 Under the plans, the Company may grant options to purchase common stock to officers, key employees and non-employee directors.
 Options may be granted at not less than the market price on the date of grant.
-Stock option grants under the 2015 and 2020 Omnibus Plans include a five-year life along with vesting after three years of service.
+Stock option grants under the 2020 Omnibus Plan include a five-year life along with vesting after three years of service.

-Compensation expense is measured based on the fair value at the date of grant and is recognized on a straightline basis over the vesting period.
+Compensation expense is measured based on the fair value at the date of grant and is recognized on a straight-line basis over the vesting period.
 Fair value for restricted shares is equal to the stock price on the date of grant, while the fair value of each stock option grant is estimated on the date of grant using the Black-Scholes option-pricing method.
 The Company uses historical Company and industry data to estimate the expected price volatility.
 Due to the lack of sufficient historical exercise data to provide a reasonable basis upon which to otherwise estimate the expected term of the stock options, the Company uses the simplified method to estimate the expected term.
 Under the simplified method, the expected term of an option is presumed to be the mid-point between the vesting date and the end of the contractual term.
 The dividend yield is assumed to be zero as we have not paid dividends nor do we anticipate paying any dividends in the foreseeable future.
 The risk-free rate is based on the U.S. Treasury yield curve in effect at the time of grant for the estimated life of the option.
 Forfeitures are recorded as they occur.
-Stock based compensation expense of \$813,000 and \$683,000 has been recorded in selling, general and administrative expense in the consolidated statements of operations for the years ended December 31, 2023 and 2022, respectively.
+Stock based compensation expense of \$868,000 and \$813,000 has been recorded in selling, general and administrative expense in the consolidated statements of operations for the years ended December 31, 2024 and 2023, respectively.